 List of Scenarios

-Racist Roommate.
-An international student and her roommate argue about what is appropriate behavior in the room, with upsetting results.
+Roommate Problems.
+Two students from very different backgrounds or cultures argue about what is appropriate behavior in the room, with upsetting results.

 Outing a Gay Friend.
 A student inadvertently outs his gay friend in public, causing conflict between the friends and those who hear the exchange.